 McVay Courtyard garden is located in the middle of the Center for Urban Horticulture, providing easy access into and among the surrounding buildings.

 The plant palette emphasizes textures, attractive bark and plants with architectural form and distinct foliage.
 The different leaf shapes, colors, and textures provide subtle variety.
+Pinterest board of plants.

 The garden features many large boulders arranged in naturalistic groupings between the buildings and a sunken central seating area that immerses the visitor in the garden.
 The plantings are anchored by 5 large Acer japonicum ‘Aconitifolium’ (fernleaf fullmoon maple) that have elegant forms and deeply dissected leaves that have a long season of interest.
 The leaves emerge light green in the spring with red flower, and then start to color in early July–building an intensity of oranges, reds and burgundies throughout the summer and into fall.
 The autumn show is among the best of any maple.
 Several fragrant tea olives, Osmanthus delavayi, are sheared into shapes that complement the stone work.